 Whilst the first two quadrants provide an opportunity for teachers to understand the young person, the final two quadrants provide an opportunity to understand the learner.

 Quadrant 1 + 2: The Young Person

-1: I like to start from a strengths based approach and each do the Via Character Survey (Youth)– making sure to save our results.
-There’s a few activities you can use to introduce the survey to your class here.
+1: I like to start from a strengths-based approach and each do the Via Character Survey (Youth)– making sure to save our results.
+There are a few activities you can use to introduce the survey to your class here.

 2: Take the time to complete the three prompts in this quadrant.
 Upon completing, you could ask students to move around the room and find someone else who loves (or dislikes) the same thing they do, or shares a bucket list item.
 These little facts become great conversation starters with students.

 Quadrant 3 + 4: The Learner

 We can learn a lot about the learning environments our students thrive in by simply asking them what they like, and what they need.
 For many students, this might be the first time they’ve considered this.
 However, these two questions can be a paramount provocation to not only a young person’s engagement in classroom learning but lifelong learning.